Our Team

 Aracely@GroundworkColorado.Org

-Aracely Navarro is a first-generation Chicana, daughter of Mexican and Guatemalan immigrants.
+Aracely Navarro is a first-generation Chicana and daughter of Mexican and Guatemalan immigrants.
 Aracely believes deeply that there is great healing and decolonization needed for the land and the people.
 For this reason, Aracely's work centers environmental justice, reproductive justice and the healing of her community, the Mother Earth, all the generations.
 Aracely holds a Master of Public Health in Environmental Health from Emory University, as well as a Bachelor of Arts in Environmental Science from Colorado College.
 Aracely loves learning about herbal medicine, birth work and regenerative agricultural practices.
 Her heart is truly in this work to heal the community and protect Mother Earth and all of her children.

 Aracely will always welcome you with an open heart and a ready ear!